Guide to Baby Eczema: Causes, Symptoms, and Treatments - Gladskin

 • Common allergens — Common allergies seen in children with eczema include dust mites, pet dander, and grass pollen.

 • Foods — Some experts may recommend cutting out common allergens such as cow’s milk or peanuts from your diet if you are currently breastfeeding.
-If you suspect food may be playing a role in the health of your baby’s skin, consult with your pediatrician or a pediatric dietician.
+If you suspect food may be playing a role in the health of your baby’s skin, consult with your allergist, pediatrician, or a pediatric dietician.

-• Excessive heat — Exposing your baby to heat to the point that they’re sweating can cause or further inflame an eczema flare-up.
+• Excessive heat — Getting hot and sweaty can cause or further inflame your baby's skin.
 This can be especially difficult to avoid in the hot summer months, but keeping an umbrella and hand-held fan on hand can help.

 When to Call Your Doctor

-Another instance in which you should call your doctor is if you notice that your baby’s eczema becomes yellowish, light brown, or has blisters on top of the affected area.
-This might be a sign of a bacterial infection, which requires antibiotics.
+Another instance in which you should call your doctor is if you notice that your baby’s eczema is weepy or oozy, appears yellowish or light brown, or forms a crust on top of the affected area.
+This might be a sign of a bacterial infection.

-Unfortunately, there is no one-size-fits-all solution to eczema, but by better understanding the skin condition and its underlying causes, you can help soothe your baby’s eczema.
+Unfortunately, there is no one-size-fits-all solution to eczema, but by better understanding the skin condition, you can help manage your child's symptoms.
 And always remember: you’re not alone on this journey.
-In fact, parents just like you are opening up about their frustrations with infant eczema and how they finally helped their babies stop itching.
+In fact, parents and caregivers like you are opening up about their frustrations with infant eczema and how they finally helped their babies stop itching.
+Look for local support groups and check out the National Eczema Association to find more resources for parents and caregivers.

 Sources: